 The University of Redlands welcomes applications from students around the world.
 Our students represent more than 45 countries of citizenship.
 Part of what makes Redlands great is the variety of experiences and backgrounds our students bring to our campus community.
 At the University of Redlands, an international student is an individual of foreign nationality who will be entering, or has already entered, the United States with a student visa.

-Our application for Spring 2020 and Fall 2020 is now available on Common Application and we are still accepting applications.
+Our application for Fall 2020 is now available on Common Application and we are still accepting applications.

 |Spring 2020||November 1||November 1

 |November 15 - Early Action